RicoPleasure/RicoPleasure/README.md

 **Present:** At 18, I have just started my Computer Engineering degree and I'm dedicating myself 100% to improving both hard and soft skills.
 I am currently exploring some functional languages such as Haskell and Elixir.

-**Future:** I am excited to contribute to meaningful and useful projects and join a large company like Google.
+**Future:** I am excited to contribute to meaningful and useful projects.

 Feel free to contact me on X or LinkedIn - I'm always open to networking and learning new things!